What’s That Noise in the Attic? Signs You Have a Wild Intruder

 2. Foul Odors

 Wildlife activity often brings unpleasant smells.
 Droppings, urine, and even decomposing animals can produce strong odors that seep into your living spaces.
-These smells may indicate not only a current infestation but also potential health risks like mold or bacteria growth.
+These smells may indicate not only a current infestation but also potential health risks, such as mold or bacterial growth.

 3. Droppings and Nesting Materials